Spartronics4915/Vision/BuildRaspi.md

             * Enable I2C (for camera switcher)
         * `Advanced`
             * Consider raising GPU memory to 256MB
+    * `sudo raspi-config --expand-rootfs` - enlarge filesystem if your microsd card is larger than 8GB.
+Before reboot, you must edit the file in /etc/init.d to ensure that the disk is in rw mode before the resize operation occurs.
+Here are the lines that need to be added:
+      ```sh
+      mount -o remount,rw / &&
+      mount -o remount,rw /boot &&
+      ```
 * change user password
     ```sh
     % passwd # respond to prompts, old was raspberry, new: teamname (spartronics)